 But Paul himself could never speak of the “salvation of the soul”!

 In contrast to Plato (and the Platonic worldview that the church has often inherited), Paul doesn’t think of “soul” as a part of the person.
-Rather both “soul” and “soulish” designate for Paul the corrupt world that is passing away.
+Rather both “soul” and “soulish” designate for Paul the mortal (now corrupt) world that is passing away.